sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 combination of channels in that space may be changed.

-If `space` is not a [legacy color space], a channel value of `null` will result in a [missing component] value for that channel.
+If `space` is not a [legacy color space], a channel value of `null` will result in a [missing component][missing components] value for that channel.

 * Let `initialSpace` be the value of [`internal.space()`].